|

 Co-Director and Principal Investigator

-Dr. Lindsay was a Visiting Professor at the University College London–Institute of Education [now Honorary Emeritus) and Guest Professor at Oxford University–Green Templeton College.
-She held former distinguished Fulbright Fellowships in Myanmar (2017), Indonesia (2013), Mozambique (2007), Zimbabwe (2003), and South Korea (2002).
+Dr. Beverly Lindsay was a Visiting Professor at the University College London–Institute of Education [now Honorary Emeritus] and at Oxford University–Green Templeton College.
+She held distinguished Fulbrights in Myanmar, Indonesia, Mozambique, Zimbabwe, and South Korea.
 She was the Principal Investigator/Project Director for National Science Foundation (NSF) grants that compared graduate Science, Technology, Engineering, and Mathematics (STEM) programs between the United States and England.
-She is a Fellow of the American Association for the Advancement of Science (AAAS) and the Comparative and International Education Society (CIES), and an elected member of the Council on Foreign Relations.
+She is a Fellow of the American Association for the Advancement of Science (AAAS), World Academy of Art and Science (WAAS), Comparative and International Education Society (CIES), and an elected member of the Council on Foreign Relations.
 She was the Inaugural University Fellow and Professor at Dillard University in New Orleans and a former Visiting Professor at the University of the West Indies, Kingston.
-At both Hampton University and Penn State University, she was the International Dean – now Professora Emerita at the latter.
-Her scholarship examines international higher education and public policy issues in international affairs.
-Her books include inter alia: Higher Education Policy in Developing and Western Nations (Foreword by Ambassador Tatiana Gfoeller); Comparative and International Education (Foreword by Ambassador Horace G. Dawson, Jr.) Universities and Global Diversity (with Wanda J. Blanchett – Foreword by Ambassador James Joseph); Ralph Johnson Bunche: Public Intellectual and Nobel Peace Laureate (Foreword by Presidential American Medal of Freedom Awardee - John Hope Franklin); Terrorism’s Unanswered Questions (with Alan Lowther); and The Quest for Equity in Higher Education (with Manuel Justiz).
-Dr. Lindsay earned her PhD from American University and her EdD from the University of Massachusetts, Amherst.
+At both Hampton University (Virginia) and Pennsylvania State University (University Park), she was the International Dean – now Professora Emerita at the latter.

 Juliet Garcia, PhD